aragon/osx/packages/contracts/docs/developer-portal/04-framework-lifecycle/03-osx-components/05-plugin-setup-processor.md

 ## Roll-Out

-Use the new contract in the Aragon CLI.
+Use the new `PluginSetupProcessor` in the Aragon CLI.